Rey Maualuga: Legal troubles

 Maualuga was arrested on January 29, 2010, on charges of drunken driving and careless driving at the Kenton County jail in Covington, Kentucky.
 That same day, the TMZ website published a photo purportedly showing Maulauga's arrest at the crash scene, and reported that Maualuga's blood alcohol level at the time of the crash was about double the legal limit.
 On February 2, 2010, Maualuga pleaded guilty to the drunken driving charge.
 He was given a 7-day suspended jail sentence, two years probation, drivers' license suspension for 90 days, and fined $350.
 He apologized for his actions when he made his plea.

 On November 18, 2017, Maualuga was arrested for battery in Miami, Florida.
 He was accused for grabbing and shoving a man, who was deemed to be an employee at an E11EVEN nightclub, over a $40 bar tab dispute.
 Shortly thereafter, the Miami Dolphins waived Maualuga.

 On July 20, 2020, Maualuga was arrested for intoxicated driving and reckless driving in Villa Hills, Kentucky.

 On August 12, 2021, Maualuga was arrested for operating a motor vehicle while under the influence, criminal mischief, and wanton endangerment in Villa Hills, Kentucky.
 Police said that Maualuga drove through multiple yards and ran over mailboxes before hitting a parked car.
 Maualuga hit the parked car so hard that part of his Mercedes went underneath it and wedged it between a tree.
 Maualuga spent 120 days in jail, completed an in-patient substance abuse program, and was entered into a pre-trial diversion program by which the charges will be dismissed if he meets the requirements of the program.
+On May 7, 2024, Maualuga celebrated 1000 days of sobriety.